loxilb-io/loxilbdocs/docs/loxilb-ingress.md

 type: Opaque
 ```

-Please note the above are just dummy values but they need to be in base64 format.
-How do you get the base64 values from server.crt and server.key files ?
+The above values are just dummy values but it is important to note that they need to be in base64 format not in pem format.
+How do we get the base64 values from server.crt and server.key files ?

 ```
 $ base64 server.crt